MaHDiaLaGaB/cs50-final-project/README.md

-It is a Flask web app that gives you the power to control your Go Pro Hero camera without a wire, just connect your camera via wifi and you can change camera settings, take photos, shoot the video even stream live online, by just hitting a button from the website.
+It is a Flask web app that gives you the power to control your Go Pro Hero camera without a wire, just connect your camera via wifi and you can change camera settings, take photos, shoot the video even stream live and record the your stream by just hitting a button from the website.

 I used python as the main Backend language with Flask